Frequently Asked Questions

 When do students take Algebra I at Milton Academy?

 All students at Milton Academy begin their formal Algebra I course in the fall of Grade 7.
-The Middle School Mathematics Faculty worked with Mrs. Heather Sugrue, Chair of the Upper School Mathematics Department, to develop the scope and sequence of our Algebra I program.
+The Middle School mathematics faculty worked with Gregg Reilly, chair of the Upper School mathematics department, to develop the scope and sequence of our Algebra I program.

 Are students grouped for math?